iamhruthiks/Unit-Converter-App/README.md

 An app, which takes the input in kilos and converts it into pounds.

 ## Features
-- conversion from kilograms to pounds
+- Conversion from kilograms to pounds
-- resetting the kilograms
+- Resetting the kilograms
 - Dark mode

 ## Technologies/Tools used